lucasfurno/docs_en/api/v3/network-lists/index.md

 ---

-## 4. Consult data of a Tor Exit Nodes - Network List {#consult-data-origin-shield}
+## 4. Retrieving data from Tor Exit Nodes - Network List {#retrieving-data-tor}

-Returns details of the Tor Exit Nodes Network List.
-The information that is returned in this call refers to the Tor Exit Nodes Network List which contains the list of all IPs that can be used in the Rules Engine in Edge Firewall, to prevent requests from these addresses from the list.
+It returns details of the Tor Exit Nodes Network List.
+The information that is returned in this call refers to the Tor Exit Nodes Network List which contains the list of all IP's that can be used in the Rules Engine in Edge Firewall, in order to prevent requests for these addresses from the list.

 #### **GET** */network_lists/2*